 A tiny implantable heart monitor for diagnosing sporadic faintings or palpitations

-After the procedure, you will be able to eat or drink and allowed to leave hospital after approx. 60 minutes of recovery.
+After the procedure, you will be able to eat or drink and allowed to leave the hospital after approx. 60 minutes of recovery.
 You won’t be able to drive and will need to arrange your transport.
 You can return the following day to your normal work or activity.
 Fitness to drive will depend on your symptoms and will be discussed with Dr Ruzicka.
-The wound should be kept dry and covered with dressing for 7 days; afterwards the dressing can be removed and you can take a shower or bath.
+The wound should be kept dry and covered with a dressing for 7 days; afterwards, the dressing can be removed, and you can take a shower or bath.
 You will receive a follow-up appointment with one of the physiologists at the Alexandra Hospital.